Resumes and CVs - Basic Resumes

 We encourage you to utilize our services to make your resume stand out.
 Here are the steps you should take to receive assistance:

-- Attend a Power Half-Hour on resume writing or the Resumes That Stand Out Workshop.
+- Attend a Power Half-Hour on resume writing.
 Check our online calendar for specific dates.
 Alternatively, check out this Resumes and CVs Webshop.

-- Visit our office during walk-in hours, week days from 1:00 to 4:00 pm.
+- Visit our office during Quick Questions, weekdays from 1:00 to 4:00 pm.
 You can meet with a counselor for 10 minutes to have your resume reviewed.

 - If you need more guidance, schedule an appointment with a counselor by calling 212-854-5609.
 Note that during the early fall semester, there can be a long wait time to meet with a counselor.
-If you have a quick question or want someone to review your revised resume, you can return during walk-in hours.
+If you have a quick question or want someone to review your revised resume, you can return during Quick Questions.

 |Sample - what NOT to do on a resume||245.57 KB|